Sussex pond pudding

 Sussex pond pudding, or well pudding, is a traditional English pudding from the southern county of Sussex.
 It is made of a suet pastry, filled with butter and sugar, and is boiled or steamed for several hours.
 Modern versions of the recipe often include a whole lemon enclosed in the pastry.
 The dish is first recorded in Hannah Woolley's 1672 book The Queen-Like Closet.

-This rich and heavy pudding has gone out of fashion over the years, perhaps due to diet consciousness, although the British chef Heston Blumenthal has served it as part of his campaign to revive historic British foods.
+This rich pudding has gone out of fashion over the years, perhaps due to diet consciousness, although the British chef Heston Blumenthal has served it as part of his campaign to revive historic British foods.

 A variant including currants is known from both Sussex and Kent.
 In Sussex, this was formerly called "Blackeyed Susan".
 The Kentish version is known as "Kentish well pudding", a recipe included in Eliza Acton's pioneering 19th century cookery book Modern Cookery for Private Families.
 "Well pudding" was also said to have been the more familiar name for the dish in East Sussex.

 Preparation

-While cooking, the filling ingredients create a thick, caramelized sauce, which upon serving and cutting of the pudding, runs out and pools around the plate, creating a "pond".
+While cooking, the filling ingredients create a thick, caramelised sauce, which upon serving and cutting of the pudding, runs out and pools around the plate, creating a "pond".
 After cooking for so long, the skin of the lemon, if included, almost candies like a marmalade in its own juices and that of the butter and sugar.

 Like other suet puddings, traditional recipes call for beef suet for making the pastry, but vegetable shortening, or even cold butter, can be substituted for similar results.

-The best lemons to use in this pudding are thin-skinned, juicy ones that have not been waxed.
+Recipes suggest using thin-skinned, juicy lemons.